TED Talks Perfect For The eLearning Industry

 The idea behind TED is in the power of inspirational talk that will change attitudes, lives and ultimately, the world.
 At the following 10 TED Talks you will find fascinating ideas that worth spreading, and that are perfect for the eLearning Industry.

-Which one is your favorite talk and why?
+Which one is your favorite TED Talk and why?

 1) Daphne Koller: What we're learning from online education